LucasDelfino92/morrowindsharp/miscellaneous.md

 - [**Internal Logic**](https://github.com/Sigourn/morrowind-improved/blob/master/internallogic.md): mods that improve on deficient aspects of the game's lore and overall internal logic or consistency.
 - [**Visuals**](https://github.com/Sigourn/morrowind-improved/blob/master/visuals.md): mods that improve on the visual aspects of the game, either by tweaking existing textures and meshes, adding new ones, or adding new effects.
 - [**Audio**](https://github.com/Sigourn/morrowind-improved/blob/master/audio.md): mods that improve on the game's audio design, by adding new sound effects or tweaking existing sounds.
+- [**Miscellaneous**](https://github.com/Sigourn/morrowind-improved/blob/master/miscellaneous.md): mods I didn't know where else to fit, but which are great mods on their own anyhow.

 # MISCELLANEOUS